Genetics: Biological and Biomedical Sciences

 Genetics is run by the Department of Genetics, which is part of the School of Genetics and Microbiology and is located in the Smurfit Institute of Genetics with state-of-the-art research facilities.
-There are 14 members of faculty and a number of academic associates, working in a wide range of areas of Human Genetics covering everything from medical genetics, gene-based medicines, pharmacogenomics, stem cells to evolutionary genetics, amongst other areas.
-The Department of Genetics has an international reputation for high-quality research and more than 50 years of experience in teaching Genetics and Human Genetics to undergraduate students.
+There are 14 members of faculty and a number of academic associates, working in a wide range of areas of genetics areas covering everything from medical genetics, pharmacogenomics, neurogenetics, stem cells to evolutionary genetics and plant genetics, amongst other areas.
+The Department of Genetics has an international reputation for high-quality research and more than 50 years of experience in teaching Genetics to undergraduate students.
 The teaching of the Department is research-driven; undergraduates are taught by research-active scientists with excellent track records in their chosen fields.

 Graduate skills and career opportunities

-Many Genetics graduates go on to higher degrees (M.Sc. and/or PhD.) and take up careers in research in either academia or industry.
+Many Genetics graduates go on to higher degrees (M.Sc. and/or PhD) and take up careers in research in either academia or industry.
 Opportunities exist in biotechnology and pharmaceutical companies, agricultural organisations, medical or clinical diagnostic laboratories, forensics, public health and epidemiology programmes, and in teaching.
-Genetic counselling is a rapidly expanding field that might also interest you.
 Other graduates have gone into careers such as medicine, patent law or science journalism.
 Even if you choose a career not directly related to the scientific subject, the skills of critical thinking and problem solving provided by the Genetics degree will put you in high demand.

 Your degree and what you’ll study

-During the Junior Sophister (third) year, students will learn about the fundamentals of genetics through a combination of lecture courses and practical classes.
-To this end, students will be exposed to different areas of genetics ranging from bacterial genetics, to plant genetics, to medical genetics.
-Practical classes teach the students about key techniques and analysis methods that are widely used in genetics laboratories.
-In the Senior Sophister (fourth) year, students can choose, largely depending on their interests, from a number of lecture courses on different areas of genetics.
+During third year, students will learn about the fundamentals of genetics through a combination of lecture courses and practical classes.
+In fourth year, students can choose, largely depending on their interests, from a number of lecture courses on different areas of genetics.
 They also spend 10 to 12 weeks in a laboratory of the institute and participate in ongoing research projects.
 They further write an in-depth literature review on a current topic of genetics.

 Students will be assessed by a combination of continuous assessment and end-of-year examinations.

 The Department helps students to secure internships in research laboratories (both in Ireland and internationally) over the summer period between the third and fourth years, so that they can gain valuable research experience.
-Some students spend all or part of the summer period in US laboratories, again between 3rd and 4th year.
+Some students spend all or part of the summer period in US laboratories, again between third and fourth year.

 What our graduates say

-“The quality of teaching and research in Genetics at TCD is world-class.
-I was given the opportunity to work at a lab in a top US university in the summer after my third year, and I was amazed to find how familiar researchers there were with the work being done in their field at TCD.
-The whole department is deeply interconnected with leading worldwide researchers and institutions, and a number of graduates I know went on to further research both here at TCD and at leading institutions abroad.”
+“The quality of teaching and research in Genetics at Trinity is world-class.
+I was given the opportunity to work at a lab in a top US university in the summer after my third year, and I was amazed to find how familiar researchers there were with the work being done in their field at Trinity.
+The whole department is deeply interconnected with leading worldwide researchers and institutions, and a number of graduates I know went on to further research both here at Trinity and at leading institutions abroad.”